Exerqtor/Voron/Firmware/README.md

 Firmware Configurations for Voron 3D printers, separated by firmware.
 Remember to update this README when uploading new firmware configurations!

-## Legacy printers

-Configurations for legacy printers can be found [here](../legacy_printers/firmware_configurations).
-If one of your configurations applies to a current generation Voron printer, contact the admins in Discord to have your mod moved to this folder.

 ## Table structure

 Update the following table with the information about your mod: